NigelFinegan5p/project5/testing.md

 ## Lighthouse Audit

-I tested my deployed project using the Lighthouse Audit tool in Chrome DevTools on each page, in incognito mode.
+I tested my project using the Lighthouse tool in Chrome DevTools on each page to ensure it performs well across various aspects.

-Initially, I used the Lighthouse extension to test, and the performance scores were higher.
-However, when I switched to the tool in Chrome DevTools, the scores were lower.
-I retried testing each page with the DevTools method, and the scores below reflect that.
+At first, I used the Lighthouse extension, which gave me higher performance scores.
+However, when I switched to using the Lighthouse tool in Chrome DevTools, the scores were lower than expected.
+To make sure I had accurate results, I retried the tests for all pages using DevTools, and the scores below are based on those updated tests.

-While the performance scores are lower than I’d like, I plan to address this in future development.
-More importantly, I was concerned about the accessibility scores, which appear to be satisfactory.
+While the performance scores are not as high as I would like them to be, I plan to work on improving them in future updates.
+My main concern was the accessibility scores, and I’m happy to report that they look great, which is a positive outcome.

 ### Lighthouse Results Table